 Each school serves its own particular catchment area.
 Pupils whose homes are located in that area will have priority in being allocated a place in the school.
 However, parents have the right to specify the school in which they wish to place their child.
-Application are made to the Area Education and Learning Manager, Annika Jansson, via email - annika.jansson@highland.gov.uk.
+Application are made to the Interim Area Education and Learning Manager, Mhairi Macdonald, via email - mhairi.macdonald@highland.gov.uk.